Sylar007/CarePatron/README.md

 Example: John Stevens should show up if a user searches "john"

 ## Name: Mohd Diah A.Karim
 In the home exercise, I'm have created a backend service (.Net 6 with minimal API architecture) running on http://localhost:5044.
-This service can accepted a request from UI(http://localhost:3000/) which need to configure, from swagger UI (http://localhost:5044/swagger/index.html) or using PostMan.
+This service can accept a request from UI(http://localhost:3000/) which need to configure, from swagger UI (http://localhost:5044/swagger/index.html) or using PostMan.

 The project solution built using a Minimal API approach in organizing its code into projects.
 With the  Minimal API approach, its facilitate an API development using compact code syntax and help us develop a lightweight APIs quickly without much complexity.